 Take Long Beach Search & Rescue, for example.
 From their website:

 Long Beach Search & Rescue "provides young adults with an opportunity to serve the public during emergency situations while encouraging them to explore career possibilities in the law enforcement, fire protection and emergency medical services fields.
 Long Beach Search & Rescue is an award-winning Learning for Life Explorer Post co-sponsored by the Long Beach Police Motor Patrol and Long Beach Firefighter's Associations."
-All applicants must be between the ages of 15 and 18 and maintain at least a "C" grade point average in school, among other requirements.
+All applicants must be between the ages of 15 and 18 and maintain at least a C grade point average in school, among other requirements.

 There's also Explorer Post 2002, a youth Search and Rescue team sponsored by the Sonoma County, California, Sheriff's Department.
 After finding this team, I then did a search for Explorer Search And Rescue (ESAR) and found youth SAR teams all over the country, including but not limited to Arkansas ESAR, Washington ESAR, and King County ESAR, the first youth-based search and rescue team in the nation, established in 1954.